SamiPerttu/fundsp/README.md

 The whole combination then has the input arity of `A` and the output arity of `B`.
 Pipe is a fundamental operation.
 It wires units in series.

-It is possible to pipe a sink to a generator.
-This is similar to stacking.
-Processing works as normal and the sink processes its inputs before the generator is run.

 The pipe operation is also available as a function: `pipe(A, B)` is equal to `A >> B`.

 #### Branch